 The change here comes from:

-- Paycheck contributions to my health savings account (November and December) and spending down some of it to pay the medical bills
+- Paycheck contributions to my health savings account (March)

 This includes my Roth and Traditional 401(k), my 401(k) employer matching (fully vested!), my Roth IRA, my taxable investments including stock index funds and Series I Savings Bonds.